OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ### Chart Themes

-Themes used by the charting and tables libraries are accessible in the SDK through a separate import statement.
+Themes used by the charting and tables libraries are accessible in the Platform through a separate import statement.

 ```python
 from openbb_terminal import theme